 This fact originally appeared in the True Crime Factbook – an exclusive true crime publication carefully put together by world’s best-recognized criminologists, historians, and true crime buffs.

-If you haven’t done so, get the book as a part of our best-selling true crime collection with over $200 off.
+If you haven’t done so, get the book as a part of our best-selling true crime collection with 50% off.

-Click here to get 3 KILLER true crime publications for only $20!
+Click here to get our KILLER true crime publications for as little as $25!